openrewrite/rewrite-docs/v1beta/javatemplate.md

 # JavaTemplate

 Manually constructing complex AST elements can prove tedious and foreign to developers used to authoring code as text.
-Rewrite addresses this problem by providing a utility class, JavaTemplate, that allows a snippet of code to be parsed into a properly constructed AST representation.
+OpenRewrite addresses this problem by providing a utility class, JavaTemplate, that allows a snippet of code to be parsed into a properly constructed AST representation.
 This functionality is paired with a natural, idiomatic API to allow a developer to express exactly where, in the existing AST, the snippet should be inserted.

 ## Creating an Instance of a JavaTemplate